 Home » Attractions » Attractions Nature » Berca Mud Volcanoes: Moonscape Scenes on Earth

-The Mud Volcanoes from Berca are a wonderful all seasons destination for anyone, families with kids or geology and nature enthusiasts.
+This special place is a wonderful all-seasons destination for anyone, families with kids or geology, and nature enthusiasts.
 Seeing these mud volcanoes is like an open-air geography lesson for students of all ages where you get to learn just how powerful and amazing nature really is.

-Your experience begins before actually reaching the mud volcanoes as you go on the scenic road that meanders through traditional villages, green hills and scattered colorful houses, following the signs that show you the way to the main volcanoes areas in Berca, Paclele Mari and Paclele Mici.
+Your experience begins early on, as you drive on the scenic road that meanders through traditional villages, green hills, and scattered colorful houses, following the signs that show you the way to the main volcanic areas in Berca, Paclele Mari, and Paclele Mici.

-These miniature volcanoes appeared from the mud brought up to the surface from the deep faults by natural gases that cut one of the most important oil and gas fields of the area: Satuc-Berca-Arbanasi-Niculesti.
+The small volcanoes from these two plateaus, protected as a nature reserve, are truly distinct for their typical shapes.
+These miniature volcanoes appeared from the mud brought up to the surface from the deep faults by natural gases that cut one of the most important oil and gas fields of the area, Satuc-Berca-Arbanasi-Niculesti.

 Exploring the Berca Mud Volcanoes is a unique experience for all your senses so be sure to take your camera to catch at least the visual memory of this rare and strange sight.

-Close to Berca, you’ll find more mud volcanoes at La Fierbatori and Beciu, where, back in 1976, a mud eruption lasted for one month with an overall volume of 500 wagons of mud flowing with a speed of one meter per day.
+Close to Berca, you’ll find more mud volcanoes at La Fierbatori and Beciu.
+Back in 1976, a mud eruption lasted there for one month with an overall volume of 500 wagons of mud flowing at a speed of one meter per day.

 If you’d like to explore these mud volcanoes and other attractions in the area, contact us via www.uncover-romania-tours.com